-This application to vary a development standard is framed to provide responses to each of the heads of consideration under Clause 4.6 and to address the precedence set by this relevant Case Law.
+This application to vary a development standard is framed to provide responses to each of the heads of consideration under Clause 4.6 and to address the precedence set by the relevant Case Law.
 It is set out as follows:

-- Verification that a statutory Development Standard is proposed to be varied; - Description and quantification of the proposed variation - Justification on merit of the validity of the variation requested (with particular attention to the current case law precedence in Four2Five vs Pty Ltd v Ashfield Council & Wehbe v PittwaterCouncil (2007)).
-Particularly, clause 4.6(3)(a) identifies that the request must demonstrate that compliance with the development standard is unreasonable or unnecessary in the circumstances.

-- Assessment against the remaining relevant statutory heads of consideration in the LEP 2013 and other relevant case law. - As required by clause 4.6(3)(b) the request will demonstrate that there are sufficient environmental grounds to justify contravening the development standard.
+- 1. Verification that a statutory Development Standard is proposed to be varied. - 2.
+Description and quantification of the proposed variation. - 3.
+Justification on merit of the validity of the variation requested (with particular attention to the current case law precedence in Four2Five vs Pty Ltd v Ashfield Council & Wehbe v Pittwater Council (2007)).
+Particularly, clause 4.6(3)(a) identifies that the request must demonstrate that compliance with the development standard is unreasonable or unnecessary in the circumstances. - 4.
+Assessment against the remaining relevant statutory heads of consideration in the LEP 2013 and other relevant case law. - 5.
+As required by clause 4.6(3)(b) the request will demonstrate that there are sufficient environmental grounds to justify contravening the development standard.

-DEVELOPMENT STANDARD PROPOSED TO BE VARIED
+3. DEVELOPMENT STANDARD PROPOSED TO BE VARIED